bob-tm/ha_ajax_jeedom/README.md

 1. Add `https://github.com/bob-tm/ha-qingping` custom integration repository
 1. Go to http://homeassistant.local:8123/config/integrations and add new integration
 1. Choose "Jeedom Ajax Bridge" from the list and follow the config flow steps
-3. Check checkbox to Enable Panic Button Call
+3. Check checkbox to Enable Panic Button calls.
+Without checkbox calls will raise internals exception.
+Better to disable it while testing.